Stoked! - Kitesurfing with Hip Prosthesis

 • Internal rotation: When the leg is rotated inward.

-• Sudden shear forces: For example, during falls or wind gusts.
+• Sudden shear forces: e.g., in falls or gusts of wind.

 Risk of falls and injuries in the water